-|Silver and Golden (Including chinchillas)||Born blue, turn green|
+|Silver and Golden (Including chinchillas)||Born blue, turn green, aqua or blusih green|

-|Bi-colors (Including calico’s)||Born blue, turn gold|
+|Bi-colors (Including calicos)||Born blue, turn gold or greenish-gold|

 |Tabby’s||Born blue, can turn gold or green|

-|Chocolate & lilacs||Born blue, turn gold|
+|Chocolate & lilacs||Born blue, turn gold or green|

-|Tortoiseshells||Born blue, turn gold|
+|Tortoiseshells||Born blue, turn gold (Orange or Yellow)|

-|Smokes||Born blue, can turn gold or green|
+|Smokes||Born blue can turn gold or green|

-|Solids (Black, red, cream, blue, ect.)||Born blue, turn gold|
+|Solids (Black, red, cream, blue, etc.)||Born blue, turn gold (Orange or Yellow)|

 What is a Himalayan?

-Answer: Ok, we get asked this question A LOT so here we go…A Himalayan is a Persian but with eight color points.
+Answer: Ok, we get asked this question a lot, so here we go…A Himalayan is a Persian but with eight color points.

 The mask on the face and the tail.

-The Himalayan acquired the color points from the Siamese; therefore the Himalayans are a tad bit more vocal and high energy than the Persians.
+The Himalayan acquired the color points from the Siamese; therefore, the Himalayans are a tad bit more vocal and high energy than the Persians.

 All Himalayans have blue eyes.